adshih/forum/README.md

 # Forum App

-*This application is still in development.*
+*This application is still in early development.*

 ## Build Instructions
 The client and server need to be run seperately.